-In a recent article celebrating the 40th anniversary of the Pompidou Center in Paris, its president, Serge Lasvignes, said “Access to culture and art is crucial to opening minds and learning how to deal with what’s different and foreign.”
+In an article celebrating the 40th anniversary of the Pompidou Center in Paris, its president, Serge Lasvignes, said “Access to culture and art is crucial to opening minds and learning how to deal with what’s different and foreign.”
 The inverse is also true: Opening minds and learning how to deal with what’s different is crucial to making art and culture accessible.
 Continue reading

 The Musée de la Musique in Paris is 20 years old this year!
 My children were in primary school when we attended the opening.
 Nowadays, we only go for performances at the Amphitheatre or Salle des Concerts in the same building.
 I took my now adult son back to the museum recently to see how it has evolved in terms of accessibility.

 The second annual Accessibility Week at the Louvre Museum raises public awareness of its commitment to making the museum more accessible and more welcoming to visitors of all ages and abilities.
 Beginning on Wednesday January 25, 2017 Continue reading